 - Bottled drinking water is supplied, but the main sources are a well and rainwater collection.

 Health & safety

-Fire safety: Fire extinguishers are located in the kitchen and the main areas.
+- Fire extinguishers are located in the kitchen and all the main areas.

 - Not Possible